 After a brief stop at the visitors center, it’s time to head out towards Rock Pool.
 After crossing the large bridge spanning the creek and following the trail 3.5 miles along the volcanic cliffs, you’ll find tons of rocks to climb on, as well as a perfect spot for both swimming and picnicking.

 The “Swiss Family Robinson” television series and some Tarzan movies were shot in this area of the park.

 Most of the park’s trails are well marked and graded for easy hiking if you follow the primary fire service roads.
 However, for those that seek a more challenging experience, there are plenty of other smaller hiking trails that branch off to various areas of the park.
 These are more difficult and should only be traversed by more experienced hikers.

 One of the more popular areas within Malibu State Park is just a gentle two-mile hike from the park entrance.
 Originally the archeological site of a Chumash village and 25 years after the most-watched series finale in television history went off the air, the outdoor set of M*A*S*H has been restored and re-opened to the public.

 For fans, it’s a must-see, as you’ll recognize the towering Goat Buttes that were featured in the opening shot of each episode, as well as an old rusted jeep, ambulance, and a replica camp signpost.
 Ropes mark the old hospital grounds, and there’s a small outbuilding that houses a few displays.

 One of the parks longer hikes is the 4.5-mile trail that leads to Century Lake.
-Surrounded by porous lava and sedimentary rock layers that helped form the Las Virgenes Valley, the man-made lake is a popular spot with movie makers as well as a haven for hikers to stop and rest.
+Surrounded by porous lava and sedimentary rock layers that helped form the Las Virgenes Valley, the man-made lake is a popular spot for movie makers as well as a haven for hikers to stop and rest.

 Camping Malibu Creek State Park